-- Regardless of pitch count, pitchers may only pitch in one game per day. - A pitcher may not appear in more than two innings. - Rest requirements also are to be adhered to strictly.
-Rest requirements are: - $\circ$ 1 20 pitches: no rest required. - $\circ$ 21 35 pitches: 1 day of rest required - $\circ$ 36 50 pitches: 2 days of rest required - For purposes of rest requirements, pitchers may always continue to pitch until the end of the at bat and will not be considered to have passed their limit if they are taken out of the game immediately following the end of the at bat.
+- No excessive running.
+One base per overthrow per play on a runner.
+For example, if the second baseman overthrows the first baseman the runner may advance to second.
+If the first baseman then throws to second and that is overthrown the runner may then advance to third.
+However the runner should not advance to third on the play at first. - Four (4) Run maximum per inning.
+In tournament play only, the 5th inning will have an 8 run maximum. - During regular season play, time permitting, teams should complete all 5 innings for practice purposes even if the result of the game has been decided because of the 4-run maximum per inning. - For purposes of rest requirements, pitchers may always continue to pitch until the end of the at bat and will not be considered to have passed their limit if they are taken out of the game immediately following the end of the at bat.
 As an example, if a pitcher has thrown 19 pitches and a new player comes to bat, no rest will be required so long as the pitcher leaves the game after that at bat (even if the pitcher throws more than one pitch to the batter, resulting in him throwing more than 20 pitches) if he is taken out of the game before facing the next batter. - The manager and coaches may visit the mound twice in an inning.
 On the third visit, the pitcher must be removed as pitcher. - There is no batter on deck.
 All offensive players (other than the player at bat) shall be in the dugout. - Bunting is permitted during kid-pitch innings. - A continuous batting order is utilized, which means all players should be inserted into the batting lineup and bat (regardless of whether they play in the field in an inning).
-In other words, if you have 13 players, you bat 1 through 13.

-- Minor B players are not permitted to slide head first.
+In other words, if you have 13 players, you bat 1 through 13. - Minor B players are not permitted to slide head first.
 A player who slides head first shall be called out. - You can freely substitute one player for another at any time.
 Managers and coaches should avoid substituting fielders in the middle of an inning for performance reasons.
-Players should play a minimum of three defensive innings.
-Players should be rotated through all positions that they are able to play safely so that all players have fair playing time at all infield positions teams should not fix a "starting infield."